ankidroid/Anki-Android/Database-Structure.md

       -- unused
 );

--- revlog is a review history; it has a row for every single review you've ever done!
+-- revlog is a review history; it has a row for every review you've ever done!
 CREATE TABLE revlog (
     id              integer primary key,
        -- epoch-seconds timestamp of when you did the review